 GXI will measure energy at different wavelengths along the electromagnetic spectrum.
 GXI is planned to include 18 channels, or bands, that will view Earth in visible and infrared wavelengths.
 Each channel will provide information about various features of Earth’s surface or atmosphere, such as vegetation, water, clouds, moisture, and smoke

-GXI will be used for a wide range of applications related to severe weather, hurricanes, aviation, natural hazards, the atmosphere, oceans and cryosphere.
-GXI will monitor cloud formation, atmospheric motion, convection, land surface temperature, fire, smoke, volcanic ash plumes, aerosols, air quality, and vegetative health.
+GXI will be used for a wide range of applications related to severe weather, hurricanes, aviation, natural hazards, the atmosphere, ocean, and cryosphere.
+GXI will monitor cloud formation, atmospheric motion, convection, land surface temperature, fire, smoke, dust, volcanic ash plumes, aerosols, air quality, and vegetative health, and more.

 Improvements Over Current Capabilities